 In regard to these, they think it strange that you do not run with them in the same flood of dissipation, speaking evil of you.
 (1 Peter 4:4, NKJV)

-It’s even more comforting to see the affirmations he has planted in his Word for just such moments.
+It’s comforting to know that God has planted affirmations in his Word for these moments.

 Blessed are you when people insult you, persecute you, and falsely say all kinds of evil against you because of Me.
 Rejoice and celebrate, because great is your reward in heaven; for in the same way they persecuted the prophets before you.
 (Matthew 5:11)

-The world means it as an insult.
+The world intends an insult.
 God makes it a badge of honor.

-Isn’t it odd how the world seems to regard virginity as the worst possible outcome of life?
+Isn’t it odd how the world regards purity as the worst-case scenario?
 There are even movies on the concept.
 I don’t get it.
-(It seems a distant cousin of the assumption of some corners of the church that being single is the worst possible outcome, but that’s a separate rant…)
+(It’s a distant cousin of thinking singleness is the worst possible outcome, but that’s a separate rant…)

-Disobeying God is always the worst possible outcome.
-If that means virginity for life, so be it.
-I’ve seen people – other coworkers at this very store, even – getting all the “action” they want and looking absolutely miserable day in and day out.
+Disobeying God is always the worst outcome.
+I see people regularly getting all the “action” they want and looking absolutely miserable day in and day out.
 Don’t undervalue how much you’ve dodged because of your purity.

 Stand firm then, with the belt of truth buckled around your waist, with the breastplate of righteousness in place, and with your feet fitted with the readiness that comes from the gospel of peace.
 (Ephesians 6:14-15)